Back to blog

 Data analytics

-PE firms can also use data analytics to find proprietary deals and improve private equity deal flow.
+PE firms can also use data analytics to find proprietary deals and improve their private equity deal database to streamline the flow.
 Relevant data allows PE firms to identify industry trends, monitor potential deals, target companies, and establish high-quality relationships.

 The best data type to analyze to improve deal origination for private equity is firmographic data.
 It consists of data points such as company name, location, headcount, industry verticals, and more.